-Houston: My Hometown and Hurricane Harvey
+My Hometown And Hurricane Harvey

 I was so proud when my son Pierce was named CEO of Big Brothers & Sisters Lone Star in 2015.
-As the largest Big Brothers Big Sisters agency in the world, it covers Houston, North Texas, and West Central Texas.
+As the largest Big Brothers Big Sisters agency in the world, it covers Houston, North Texas and West Central Texas.

-Two weeks ago, as the news focused on the impending hurricane, Harvey, my thoughts were with Pierce, and the children he helps every day.
-Then, on August 25, 2017, Hurricane Harvey made landfall in Texas.
+Two weeks ago, as the news focused on the impending hurricane, Harvey, my thoughts were with Pierce and the children he helps every day.
+Then, on Aug.
+25, 2017, Hurricane Harvey made landfall in Texas.
 By Sunday evening there was catastrophic flooding in Houston and the surrounding areas.

-As the disaster continued to unfold, and life-saving measures were taken-- from opening shelters to rescuing people from rooftops- I could only imagine the fear and heartbreak being experienced by the children who are part of Big Brother Big Sisters.
+As the disaster continued to unfold, and life-saving measures were taken― from opening shelters to rescuing people from rooftops ― I could only imagine the fear and heartbreak being experienced by the children who are part of Big Brother Big Sisters.

 I raised my own children in Houston, and was devastated when I saw that Voss Road, the street I used every day when I drove my children home from school, was underwater.